adrianjagielak/gitkraken-multiple-instances-enabler/README.md

 **Tested on macOS for GitKraken 8.2.1**

-Copy & paste this script into Terminal and press enter:
+Copy & paste following script into Terminal and press enter:

 ```bash
 # Close GitKraken